treebeardtech/nbmake-action/docs/project_config.md

 Note: Whichever form of dependency management you use, you will need to include `treebeard` as a dependency.

-Treebeard requires the directory which it is run in to contain:
+Treebeard expects the directory which it is run in to contain:

 1. Some type of dependencies file (requirements.txt, Pipfile, or environment.yml)
 2. A treebeard.yaml file